VaibhavRajpal/Attendance-Tracker-Engage-2022/README.md

    - Attendance Log
    - Option To Clear The Attendance Record by Admin
    - Attendance Marking For Arrival And Departure
-   - Automatically captures the attendance.(No need to press any button to close the web camera)
+   - Automatically captures the attendance (No need to press any button to close the web camera)

 # Installation